 Loss Of Status

-Any sexual harassment lawyer Los Angeles can tell you that those who refuse sexual advances or call out obscene humor can suffer many work-related consequences.
+Any sexual harassment lawyer in Los Angeles can tell you that those who refuse sexual advances or call out obscene humor can suffer many work-related consequences.
 One of the most used scare tactics for victims is demoting them or passing them over for a promotion.
 This is harmful to the employee's well-being and their financial situation.
-Those who have experienced sexual harassment in the workplace can enlist the help of a Los Angeles work harassment attorney to sue the harasser for lost wages and benefits.
+Those who have experienced sexual harassment in the workplace can enlist the help of a Los Angeles attorney for harassment at work to sue the harasser for lost wages and benefits.

 Men Suffer Sexual Harassment Too

 The concept of suing for sexual harassment in the workplace really took flight in the 1980s when the Supreme Court officially recognized this form of sexual discrimination.
 It's taken decades for women to start reporting workplace sexual harassment and cases to be widely reported by the media.
 Traditionally, sexual harassment cases were commonly reported by women as men held many of the dominating positions in the workplace.

 However, as times have changed, more women are taking on dominating positions in the workforce.
 This change has revealed, in recent years, cases of sexual harassment being reported by males in the workplace.
 Sexual harassment should not be only thought of as a potential issue for women as men can be victims too.

 Defining Sexual Harassment